Diocese of Kaga-Bandoro

 The Roman Catholic Archdiocese of Kaga-Bandoro (Kagien(sis)-Bandoren(sis)) is a diocese in Kaga-Bandoro in the ecclesiastical province of Bangui in the Central African Republic.

 History

-The diocese was established on June 28, 1997, from Metropolitan Archdiocese of Bangui.
+The diocese was established on 28 June 1997, from Metropolitan Archdiocese of Bangui.
 The territory of the diocese was 95,000 km^{2} in extent.
-In 2005 the area had a reported population of 230,420 people, of whom 50,347 (25%) were Catholics.
-The diocese was to comprise 8 parishes, with 17 priests, 14 sisters, 7 major seminarians, 114 minor seminarians, and 400 catechists.
+In 2023 the area had a reported population of 327,325 people, of whom 120,155 (36.7%) were Catholics.
+The diocese was to comprise 11 parishes, with 29 priests and 10 sisters.

 Special churches

 The cathedral is the Cathedral of St. Therese of the Child Jesus and the Holy Face in Kaga-Bandoro.